squadinfinity/brainyplay-landing-sparkle/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ### **Child Privacy Protection**
-Ayla is fully compliant with:
+Lumixcorp is fully compliant with:
 - 🔒 **COPPA** (Children's Online Privacy Protection Act)
 - 🛡️ **GDPR** (General Data Protection Regulation)
 - 🏫 **FERPA** (Family Educational Rights and Privacy Act)

 ### **Content Guidelines**
-All content on Ayla is:
+All content on Lumixcorp is:
 - ✅ Age-appropriate and educationally valuable
 - ✅ Reviewed by child development experts
 - ✅ Free from harmful or inappropriate material